Sorry, there are no matching results

-If a contractor decides to bring a spouse into the business as an employee, to pay their wages as a bookkeeper for example, that’s fine.
+If a limited company director decides to bring a spouse into the business as an employee, to pay their wages as a bookkeeper for example, that’s fine.
 But doing so does not mean that any level of wages can be paid – the company can only claim tax relief on wages if they are commensurate with the duties being carried out.
 The wages need to be set at a realistic, commercial level.

-However if that spouse has little or no other income, bringing them in as a second shareholder will mean they can receive dividends from the share(s) and use their own personal tax allowance, dividend allowance and basic rate band to reduce the family’s overall tax liability.
+If that spouse has little or no other income, bringing them in as a second shareholder will mean they can receive dividends from the share(s) and use their own personal tax allowance, dividend allowance and basic rate band to reduce the family’s overall tax liability.

 Care needs to be taken in deciding the type of share and the rights attached to it if a second shareholder is introduced into the business.
 Shares normally qualify for dividends equally so if there were two shares, one owned by the director and one by the second shareholder, dividends would be split 50/50.
 This may not always be what is required, particularly if the spouse has other income and ‘waiving’ a dividend is not always effective or acceptable tax planning as far as HMRC are concerned.

 This process is relatively straightforward but it is important to ensure that if an existing share is to be given to the spouse, it is given as an outright gift and that subsequent dividends are paid directly to the spouse.
-This should protect against any HMRC challenge on tax avoidance grounds.

 Yes.
 But depending upon the value of your company you may be liable to a potential Capital Gains Tax charge if you give away a share at less than its market value.
 You don’t face this issue if you are gifting to a spouse or civil partner due to the no gain/no loss inter-spousal exemption.